Setting the scene:

 There, through high-tech binoculars, line-of-sight distant views of, for example, Budj Bim, are overlaid with information about what’s ‘in view’, the ecology and cultural history of Tae Rak lake and the aquaculture centre.

 Any sites of regenerative action along a sightline would randomly spring into view – again with overlaid information.
-For example, ‘viewing’ the Painkalac Estuary could bring into sight the ‘re-wilding’ regeneration project of Lot 2 Bambra Road.
+For example, ‘viewing’ the Painkalac Estuary could bring into sight the ‘re-wilding’ regeneration project of Lot 2 Bambra Road in Aireys Inlet.
 ‘Looking onto County’, would present Gunditjmara or Wadawurrung stories of deep time associations with any wedge of land within the binocular’s lenses.

-At various points on the lookout platforms there is real-time audio derived from microphones strung in some of the forests, ocean and rivers of the GOR.
+At various points on the lookout platforms there is real-time audio derived from microphones strung in some part of the region’s forests, oceans and rivers.
 AI systems help interpret what sounds are produced by what life forms.

 Solar Cultivation.

-The large North/NNW/NNS facing slopes above the old mine site and its water body should become a medium-sized solar energy ‘farm’.
+The large North/NNW/NNS facing slopes above the old mine site and its water body could become a medium-sized solar energy ‘farm’.

 This solar array is specially designed to support vegetation growing under the panels, with enough height to allow ‘farming’.
-Half of the array has native vegetation under its canopy (linking to an existing revegetated area) with a vermin proof fence providing a sanctuary space for endangered species (of particular interest to some of the project’s knowledge partners).
-The other half of the array supports horticulture for the site’s cafe.
+Half of the array has native vegetation under its canopy (linking to an existing revegetated area) with a vermin proof fence providing a sanctuary space for endangered species (of particular interest to some of the project’s knowledge partners and many GOR residents and visitors).
+The other half of the array supports horticulture for the site’s café (with surplus going to programs like FeedMe Surf Coast.

-There is an energy demonstration centre its the Anglesea end.
+There would be an energy demonstration centre at the Anglesea end of the solar farm.
 Amongst general energy information, this centre will feature a countdown to the date when the cumulative renewable energy produced by the solar farm is greater than the cumulative energy generated from fossil fuels during the Alcoa operation.

 The renewable energy from the array feeds into the Anglesea grid.
-A local community group have plans to ‘add’ pumped water storage to the system, designed not just to store excess solar energy but to be a demonstration of how simple such a ‘gravity’ battery can be.
+A local community group have already developed plans to ‘add’ pumped water storage to the system, that could be designed not just to store excess solar energy but to be a educative demonstration of how simple such a ‘gravity’ battery can be.

-Various business models for this solar installation are being explored; options will be presented in the site vision document expected by August this year.
+Various business models for this solar installation are being explored; options will be presented in the site vision document expected later this year.

 The water body.

-Currently the old mine is around 18% filled with water essentially from rainfall.
-The future ‘lake’ that appears on various plans for the site (and as a feature of the EDEN proposal) would take many decades to fill relying on rainfall.
-In our visioning, this very slow accumulation of water becomes a feature of the site’s education ambitions (about temporal scales).
+Currently the old mine is around 18% filled with water, essentially from rainfall.
+The future ‘lake’ that appears on various plans for the site (and as a feature of the EDEN proposal) would take many decades to fill relying on groundwater/rainfall.
+In our visioning, this very slow accumulation of water could become a feature of the site’s educational ambitions – a visual representationof the temporal difference between human and natural systems.

 The existing water body is quite acidic and not safe for swimming.
-We envisage ‘fencing it off’ in an ingenious way.
+We envisage it could be ‘fenced off’ in an ingenious way.
 A floating boardwalk will be constructed to run around the edge of the existing water.
 This walkway has a fence on its inner, water, side.
-Three floating ramps connect that board walk to a cycle/running path that follows the edge of the final lake.
+Three ramps (also made to float – see below) connect that board walk to a cycle/running path that follows the edge of the final (filled to sea-level) lake.

 Information along the floating walkway will show data on how much rainfall the site has received, the current water volume, the amount lost by evaporation, the height of its surface relative to sea level, and so on.
 Back at the Information Centre an ongoing ‘competition’ will invite visitors to guess where the circumference of the slowly filling water body will be in future times.

-Various experimental process, undertaken by research partners will attempt to naturally change the PH of the water with information on progress visible to all who venture out on the boardwalk.
-Local residents have suggested the creation of floating gardens to demonstrate what plants can live with acidic water.
+Various experimental process, undertaken by research partners, will attempt to naturally change the PH of the water with information on progress visible to all who venture out on the boardwalk.
+In response to this floating outline of the water body, residents have suggested the existing water could have floating gardens to demonstrate what plants can live with acidic water.
 Such gardens could reduce evaporation.

 Then there is more: